To authenticate the SQLServer domain, you can change the <database_parms> tag within the agent.xml to include integratedSecurity=true.

 Then you are likely missing the driver, mssql-jdbc_auth-12.8.1.x86.dll or mssql-jdbc_auth-12.8.1.x64.dll depending on your Windows version.

-If it is missing, you can find a download link here.
+You can find a download link for the DLL here.
 The package contains both 32 and 64 bit versions, use the version appropriate for your Windows which generally is 64 bit.